HCI: Building Interactive Devices & Computer Vision (Sommersemester 2013)

 - prototype mechanical objects using rapid prototyping tools, such as laser cutters and 3D printers.

 - learn the underlying concepts, in particular computer vision.

 - follow additional overview lectures on interactive technologies, such as haptics and actuation, tangible computing, and ubiquitous computing.

 Unlike the other introductory HCI class, this class teaches the engineering side of human computer interaction in a hands-on style.
 The class is held in a single 3h block each week.
 Most of the class uses a "studio class" format, i.e., extended periods where participants construct prototypes in class while advised by the teaching team (lecturers and three teaching assistants).

 Students write code in C++ using the computer vision toolkit OpenCV and the Kinect driver to get depth and skeleton data.
 A large part of the implementation work will take place in class and participants are provided with skeleton code to bootstrap assignments.

 No prerequisites.
-Interest in building and coding is clearly beneficial.
+This class is independent off our introductory class on usability ("Designing Interactive Systems").
+In contrast, an Interest in building and coding is certainly beneficial.